AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ## Conclusions

 From extensive data collection and analysis, the team calculated that the force required to open the valve was 11.82 N; this force was determined by a force analysis of water being added to the bottle until the valve opened.
 With this calculation, the team was able to determine the ideal spring constant using Hooke's Law (F=kx).
 The use of the ideal spring increased the amount of water driven up through the effluent pipe.

+In addition, we were able to calculate the terminal velocity experimentally.

 ## Future Work